Michael Burghers

 Plate 9 from Natural History of Oxfordshire, by Robert Plot, from 1677.

-Michael Burghers (b. c.1647/8 – 1727) was a Dutch illustrator and artist of the 17th century, who spent most of his career in England.
+Michael Burghers (c.
+1647–8 – 9 January 1727) was a Dutch illustrator and artist of the 17th century, who spent most of his career in England.
 He was commissioned to create maps, estate plans, and illustrations of stately houses, by the English aristocracy.

 Descent into Hell, published in his own Ancient Mysteries Described.

 Biography

-Michael Burghers was a Dutch engraver, who settled in England on the taking of Utrecht by Louis XIV.
-He lived mostly at Oxford, and on several of his plates he added Academiae Oxon. calcographus after his name.
+Michael Burghers was a Dutch engraver born in Amsterdam around 1647 or 1648 (Note: In 1724, Burghers told Thomas Hearne that he was seventy-six years old, placing his birth year as 1647 or 1648.) and he was baptised in a Lutheran church before being apprenticed as an engraver.
+He settled in England on the taking of Utrecht by Louis XIV on 12 June 1672.

+Burghers arrived in Oxford probably in early 1673, and he became David Loggan's assistant from 1673.
+He succeeded Loggan as the University of Oxford engraver after Loggan died in July 1692, and he was in the position to add on several of his plates Academiae Oxon. calcographus after his name by 1694.

 He was the author of a book, Ancient Mysteries Described, which was reprinted into the early 19th century.

-Describing Burghers' style, Joseph Strutt wroteHe worked almost wholly with the graver, in a stiff, tasteless style, without genius, or knowledge of the art of design.
+Describing Burghers' style, Joseph Strutt wrote in 1786:He worked almost wholly with the graver, in a stiff, tasteless style, without genius, or knowledge of the art of design.
 His drawing, when he attempted to draw the naked figure is wholly defective.
-He has, though, painfully preserved many ancient reliques, the originals of which are now lost.

-Strutt thought that Burghers' best plates were his copies after Claude Mellan, and his topographical work, much of it for the antiquary Thomas Hearne.
+He has, though, painfully preserved many ancient reliques, the originals of which are now lost.Strutt thought that Burghers' best plates were his copies after Claude Mellan, and his topographical work, much of it for the antiquary Thomas Hearne.

-He died on 10 January 1726–7.
+His eyesight declined towards the end of his life and he made the decision to step down from engraving in 1719.
+He died on 9 January 1727 and was buried on 12 January 1727 in St Peter-in-the-East, Oxford.

+Personal life

+Burghers sent a letter to Hans Sloane on 28 October 1698 where he mentioned to Sloane that he was not yet fluent in the English language.